Tutorial: Create and configure an Azure Active Directory Domain Services managed domain with advanced configuration options

 If your Azure AD tenant has a combination of cloud-only users and users from your on-premises AD, you need to complete both sets of steps.

 For cloud-only user accounts, users must change their passwords before they can use Azure AD DS.
 This password change process causes the password hashes for Kerberos and NTLM authentication to be generated and stored in Azure AD.
-You can either expire the passwords for all users in the tenant who need to use Azure AD DS, which forces a password change on next sign-in, or instruct them to manually change their passwords.
+The account isn't synchronized from Azure AD to Azure AD DS until the password is changed.
+Either expire the passwords for all cloud users in the tenant who need to use Azure AD DS, which forces a password change on next sign-in, or instruct cloud users to manually change their passwords.
 For this tutorial, let's manually change a user password.

 Before a user can reset their password, the Azure AD tenant must be configured for self-service password reset.